tidalu/Browser/How Browsers Work Behind the scenes of modern web browsers/browser.md

 ---

 - [x] HTML Parser

+  > The job of HTML parser is to parse HTML markup into a parse tree

   - The HTML grammar definition

+    - The vocabulary and syntax of HTML are defined in specification created by the **W3C** organization

   ***

   - <a name="grammar"></a>Not a context Free grammar

   ***

   - HTML DTD

   ***

   - DOM

   ***

   - The parsing algorithm

   ***

   - The tokenization algorithm

   ***

   - Tree construction algorithm

   ***

   - Actions when the parsing is finished

   ***

   - Browsers error tolerance

 ---